abideen11/craftchamp-project/README.md

 Disclaimer: The CraftChamp name and IP are intended for educational purposes only.

 CraftChamp is a website that has guides for numerous tasks.
-Every task has a guide that list all the materials and instructions needed to complete the task.
-Categories for the tasks are Arts & Crafts, Automotive, Beauty, Carpentry, Cleaning Products, Electronics, Grooming and Hygiene Products.
+Every task has a guide that list the materials and instructions needed to complete the task.
+Categories of the tasks are Arts & Crafts, Automotive, Beauty, Carpentry, Cleaning Products, Electronics, Grooming and Hygiene Products.

 Below this line are instructions on cloning the repository.